johnandrea/readgedcom/README.md

 Search tag: Use the name of an individuals fact/event such as "birt", "deat", "name", etc. Sub-tags can be selected like "birt.date", "deat.plac", etc. If a custom event is required, use the prefix "even." as in "even.dnamatch".

-Finding relatives: the search tag can be one of "partnersof", "parentsof", "childrenof".
+Finding relatives: the search tag can be one of "partnersof", "parentsof", "childrenof", "siblingsof" and "step-siblingsof".
 The operator is ignored and the search value should be a single identifier for an individual in the data.

 ### Examples